-Prince Harry's Essay About How Social Media Is Dividing Us Is So Insightful
+Prince Harry Got Real About How Social Media Is Dividing Us & How To Fix It

 In recent months, Prince Harry has proven he's not afraid to speak up for what he believes in.
 Harry has gone through a series of personal and professional life changes in 2020, and he's now focusing on making a difference in how the world uses the internet.
 Prince Harry's essay about how social media is dividing us is so powerful.